marcelbeumer/c-playground/cmake_helloworld/README.md

 # CMake Hello World

-Most basic Hello World setup with CMake using a `./build` dir with a `compile_commands.json` for LSP servers like [clangd](https://clangd.llvm.org) or [ccls](https://github.com/MaskRay/ccls).
+Most basic "hello world" setup with CMake using a `./build` dir with a `compile_commands.json` for LSP servers like [clangd](https://clangd.llvm.org) or [ccls](https://github.com/MaskRay/ccls).

 ## Setup